claudiols1979/change_linux_files_permissions/README.md

 > to execute
 > Changing file permissions to those scripts can be tedius and mostly when the file system is shared with other directories

-## This script iterage over a created list and make sure only files are changed.
+## This script iterate over a created list and make sure only files are changed.
 ## Later I will add `Choosing file type functionality`

 ## What this script does?